 Without knowing the specifics of chemical changes, you can understand the four most important indicators that a chemical change has taken place:

 - Smell.
 The delightful scent a baked cake eludes isn’t just because of the ingredients meddling together.
 It’s because a chemical change has occurred.
-Since the smell from batter to actual cake is different, it’s a clear sign a chemical change has happened.
+Since the smell from the batter to the actual cake is different, it’s a clear sign a chemical change has happened.

 - Heat.
 Another indicator is heat.
 When something has undergone a chemical change, it will give off or take in heat.
 In this case, cakes take in heat, otherwise known as an endothermic reaction.